CyDefOps/project-killchain/README.md

-Umar is CEO at Cyber Defence Operations (CyDefOps), Cyber Threat Hunter at Kyndryl and Cyber Special at the UK's National Crime Agency
+Umar is CEO at Cyber Defence Operations (CyDefOps), Director of Security Consulting at Kyndryl and Cyber Special at the UK's National Crime Agency

 - [Kamran Saifullah](https://www.linkedin.com/in/kamransaifullah/  "Kamran Saifullah on LinkedIn")